-COVID-19 SITUATION

-- COVID-19 cases have risen in the last three weeks, with new cases registered in June (1,788) being more than seven times the new cases registered in May 2021 (248). - 18.3% of COVID-19 tests done on 30 June turned positive compared to 1.5% on 31st May.
-This is feared to be a third wave of the spread of COVID-19 in Malawi. - 233 new COVID-19 cases were reported on 1st July, the highest number of new cases since March 2021.
-Currently, Malawi has a total of 36,573 confirmed cases compared to 34,338 cases at the end of May and about 34,090 at the end of April. - The recent surge in COVID-19 cases is due to local transmission and imported cases, coupled with general public relaxation on preventive measures.
+COORDINATION Coordinated by: Department of Disaster Management Affairs (DoDMA) A calendar of meetings, information repository, 5W interactive dashboard and a financial tracking tool are available to support coordination of COVID-19 response.
+The Humanitarian Country Team meets to support coordination.
+Activated clusters are meeting to coordinate response activities and share updates.
+Information relating to COVID-19 resource mobilization, allocation, programmatic implementation (RM and 5Ws) is regularly being updated.
+HEALTH COVID-19 SITUATION Coordinated by: Ministry of Health (MoH) & WHO COVID-19 cases have risen in the last three weeks, with new cases registered in June (1,788) being more than seven times the new cases registered in May 2021 (248).
+18.3% of COVID-19 tests done on 30 June turned positive compared to 1.5% on 31st May.
+This is feared to be a third wave of the spread of COVID-19 in Malawi.
+233 new COVID-19 on 1 st July is the highest number of new cases since March 2021.
+233 new COVID-19 cases were reported on 1st July, the highest number of new cases since March 2021.
+Currently, Malawi has a total of 36,573 confirmed cases compared to 34,338 cases at the end of May and about 34,090 at the end of April.
+The recent surge in COVID-19 cases is due to local transmission and imported cases, coupled with general public relaxation on preventive measures.